gravitational/teleport/docs/2.3/enterprise.md

 # Teleport Enterprise Features

 This chapter covers Teleport features that are only available in the commercial edition of Teleport, called "Teleport Enterprise".

-Below is the full list of features that are only available to users of Teleport Enterprise:
+The table below gives the quick overview of the Enterprise Edition features.

 |Teleport Enterprise Feature|Description
 ---------|--------------
 |[Role Based Access Control (RBAC)](#rbac)|Allows Teleport administrators to define User Roles and restrict each role to specific actions.
 RBAC also allows to partition cluster nodes into groups with different access permissions.
 |[External User Identity Integration](#external-identities)| Allows Teleport to integrate with existing enterprise identity systems.
 Examples include Active Directory, Github, Google Apps and numerous identity middleware solutions like Auth0, Okta, and so on.
 Teleport supports LDAP, SAML and OAuth/OpenID Connect protocols to interact with them.
-|[Dynamic Configuration](#dynamic-configuration) | Open source edition of Teleport takes its configuration from a single YAML file.
-Teleport Enterprise can also be controlled at runtime, even programmatically, by dynamiclally updating its configuration.
-|[Integration with Kubernetes](#integration-with-kubernetes)| Teleport can be embedded into Kubernetes clusters.
-This allows Teleport users to deploy and remotely manage Kubernetes on any infrastructure, even behind-firewalls.
-Teleport embedded into Kubernetes is available as a separate offering called [Telekube](http://gravitational.com/telekube/).
-|External Audit Logging | In addition to supporting the local filesystem, Teleport Enterprise is capable of forwarding the audit log to external systems such as Splunk, Alert Logic and others.
+|[Integration with Kubernetes](#integration-with-kubernetes)| Teleport embedded into Kubernetes is available as a separate offering called [Telekube](http://gravitational.com/telekube/).
+Telekube allows users to define and enfroce company-wide policies like "Developers Must Never Have Access to Production Data" and Telekube will enforce these rules on both the SSH and Kubernetes API level.
+Another use case of Telekube is to run Kubernetes clusters on multi-region infrastructure, even in behind-firewalls environments.
 |Commercial Support | In addition to these features, Teleport Enterprise also comes with a premium support SLA with guaranteed response times.

 !!! tip "Contact Information":